 The Loughborough HouseThe historic Loughborough House is the headquarters of the Junior League of Washington.
 During its almost 200-year history, Loughborough House's occupants have included a bank, law and insurances offices, dry goods, shoe and department stores.
 It has also served as a private home for over a dozen families.

 Nathan Loughborough, a prominent Virginian who served as Treasury Department Chief Clerk in the early 1800's, built the houses.
 In 1801, he purchased the lot where Loughborough House stands for a mere $1,684 and built a fine three story brick house.
 Five years later the second building was completed and they became known as "Nathan Loughborough's Houses."

 In 1813, Mr. Loughborough sold both buildings and they were not to be united under one owner until 1926, when Edlows Department Store purchased both properties.

 In 1957, the Honorable and Mrs. Gordon Gray purchased the property, and in 1960 gave it to the Junior League of Washington.
 The League extensively remodeled the interiors and restored the facade to its original Federal design, following a photograph from the 1880's.

 In 1998, the Junior League of Washington conducted another renovation to update Loughborough House with modern amenities and improved office and meeting space.
 The interior has been remodeled in federal style to match the façade (which was also refurbished once again during the 1998 renovation).

 The Junior League of Washington welcomes its members and invited guests to use and enjoy the Headquarters for both League business and League sponsored events.
-We also provide meeting space to local non-profits.
-Please contact us for further information.
+Please contact the JLW staff for further information.
 Members please see "Loughborough House Guidelines" regarding policies and usage of the JLW building space.